kbss-cvut/jopa/README.md

 Inheritance is currently in planning and development of its support should start soon.

+**Update**: Mapped superclass support has been added in version 0.8.0.

 As for referential integrity, this for example means that removing an instance that is referenced by another instance should not be possible.
 Such feature is vital for object-oriented application, but not compatible with the open-world nature of ontologies.
 Design possibilities and their implications are currently being studied.